iTwin/imodel-native/node-addon-api/README.md

 There are 3 ways that `napi_stub.cpp` resolves the `napi_xxx` symbols:

-1. from `Node.exe` when we run under Node.
+1. from `node.exe` when we run under Node.
-2. from `Node.dll` when we run under Electron (don't ask me why Node doesn't just have a node.dll)
+2. from `electron.exe` when we run under Electron
 3. from stubs when we run tests, or other places where we don't want a dependence on Node.

 To complicate things further, the first 2 cases above are only relevant for Windows, because the Unix loader does not specify the source for an import.
 But, we still have the 3rd case under Unix.

 In `node-addon-api.mke`, we compile `napi_stub.cpp` 3 times, first with no macros defined, then with `BUILD_FOR_NODE` defined, and finally with `BUILD_FOR_ELECTRON` defined.
 The first build generates the .lib file that we use to link our .dlls under Windows, and the .a file we link with under Unix.
-When we compile for Node we *forward* all the exported symbols to `node.exe` and for Electron to `node.dll` (that's what the "pragma comment" lines do.)
+When we compile for Node we *forward* all the exported symbols to `node.exe` and for Electron to `electron.exe` (that's what the `FORWARD_NAPI_EXPORT` lines do.)
 For the "stub" build we simply implement each function to do nothing.
 That generates 3 different `napi.dll` files in our BuildContext.

-[N.B. when the loader loads `napi.dll` and sees the "forwarding" references, it resolves the symbol directly from the *target* .dll so there is no performance penalty for this approach.]
+[N.B. when the loader loads `napi.dll` and sees the "forwarding" references, it resolves the symbol directly from the *target* .exe so there is no performance penalty for this approach.]

 ## Making PartFiles that use the `node-addon-api` PartFile